reactjs/react.dev/beta/src/pages/learn/index.md

   - MyButton
 ```

-Let's try this in code.
+Here's how you can express this in code.

 First, *move the state up* from `MyButton` into `MyApp`: